mahesh430/Devops-Handson-Training/Interview Questions/terraform.md

 - Reduce code duplication.
 - Version modules for consistent use.

+### 9. What does "terraform refresh do"?
+Terraform refresh (deprecated) attempts to update the Terraform state file to match the actual state of your infrastructure resources.
+It does not modify the infrastructure itself.
+### 9. What does "terraform taint" do?
+Terraform taint marks a resource as potentially corrupted and schedules it for recreation on the next terraform apply.
+While it works, it's deprecated.
+Use terraform apply -replace instead for better control.
+### 9. How can you get a list of Terraform resources of a given folder with terraform code?
+ terraform state list
+### 9. Can you move terraform state from one place to another?
+terraform state mv
+### 9. What does terraform init command do?
+Terraform init initializes a Terraform working directory.
+In short, it gets your directory ready to use Terraform by:

+ - Installing required plugins for interacting with cloud providers (e.g., AWS, Azure).
+ - Downloading necessary modules.
+ - Setting up the backend configuration (optional).

-### 9. Could you explain the differences between the count and for_each meta-arguments in Terraform?
+### 10. Could you explain the differences between the count and for_each meta-arguments in Terraform?
 - **`count`**:
   - Used for creating multiple instances of a resource or module based on a numeric value.
   - Allows conditional creation of resources using `count = 0` (resource not created) or `count = 1` (resource created).